Tissue Agnostic - Genomic Based Treatment – A Paradigm Shift in Cancer Treatment

-The US Food and Drug Administration (FDA) on Monday approved a new precision cancer medicine Vitrakvi (larotrectinib) for the treatment of adult and pediatric solid tumors that have a targetable biomarker known as a neurotrophic receptor tyrosine kinase (NTRK) gene fusion.
+In 2020 the US Food and Drug Administration (FDA) granted approval to the precision cancer medicines Vitrakvi (larotrectinib) and Rozlytrek (entrectinib) for treatment of adults and pediatric patients 12 years of age and older with solid tumors that have a neurotrophic tyrosine receptor kinase (NTRK) gene fusion.

-Vitrakvi is the second “tissue agnostic” drug approved for the treatment of cancer this year.
-The first “tissue agnostic” FDA approval was for Keytruda (pembrolizumab) for adult and pediatric patients with unresectable or metastatic, microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) solid tumors that have progressed following prior treatment.
+Vitrakvi was the second “tissue agnostic” drug approved for the treatment of cancer in 2020.
+A “tissue agnostic” FDA approval also occurred for Keytruda (pembrolizumab) for adult and pediatric patients with unresectable or metastatic, microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) solid tumors that have progressed following prior treatment.

 According to the FDA Commissioner Dr. Scott Gottlieb, M.D.
-"Today's approval marks another step in an important shift toward treating cancers based on their tumor genetics rather than their site of origin in the body.”
+"These approvals mark another step in an important shift toward treating cancers based on their tumor genetics rather than their site of origin in the body.”

 The shift away from organ specific treatments creates some unique challenges for cancer patients and their doctors and provides hope to many individuals with hard to treat cancers who can now look to genomic testing as another way to identify their available treatment options.